QED-92/cyber-security/modules/ffuf/ffuf.md

 Recursive fuzzing automatically continues enumeration whenever a new directory is discovered, combining directory, page, and extension fuzzing.

-It it advised to specify a recursion depth to avoid excessive requests.
+It is advised to specify a recursion depth to avoid excessive requests.

 **Basic syntax:**